lo-translate/lo-translation/README.md

 # Lo Translation

-Initial translations based on Korean translation by BeepedWhenIShouldaBooped.
-Some lobby translations taken from spreadsheet by Maurex.
+Initial translations based on Korean translation patch by BeepedWhenIShouldaBooped.
+Some translations by Maurex found in Google Docs or the Discord.

 ## Editing